 Disappointment Creek Trailhead

-Disappoint Creek Trailhead (the next stop after Fourteen Mile Recreation Area), features ample parking and one vault toilet.
+Disappointment Creek Trailhead is the next stop after Fourteen Mile Recreation Area.
+Disappointment Creek Trailhead has ample parking and one vault toilet.
 There is NO WATER at this trailhead, though you may be able to draw and filter water from creeks nearby.

-From here, you can embark into the Loomis State Forest trail system via the North Fork Trail, or continue up the road to Goodenough.
+From here, you can embark into the Loomis State Forest trail system via the North Fork Trail (often mislabeled as “Long Draw Trail” on federal maps), or continue up the road to the Goodenough Trailhead.

 Motorized access is restricted beyond the locked gate at Disappointment Creek.
-Another 2–3 miles up Fourteenmile road, are trailheads for the PNT in Loomis State Forest.
+Another 2–3 miles up Fourteenmile Road, are trailheads for the PNT on the Loomis State Forest.

-On your right, you’ll pass the terminus for the PNT on Snowshoe Mountain Trail, which travels eastbound to Cold Springs campground and the end of Ninemile Rd.
+On your right, you’ll pass the terminus for the PNT on Snowshoe Mountain Trail (aka Chopaka Mountain Trail), which travels eastbound to Cold Springs Campground and the end of Ninemile Road.

-At the end of Fourteenmile Rd is a large firebreak clearing, from which you can embark on the PNT westbound through Goodenough Park, into the Pasayten Wilderness.
+At the end of Fourteenmile Road is a large firebreak clearing, from which you can embark on the PNT westbound through Goodenough Park, into the Pasayten Wilderness.